Cheaple/MIT-6.824/Designing_Data-Intensive_Applications.md

 Messaging systems:

 + Direct messaging from producers to consumers: RPC, HTTP, UDP, etc.
-+ ***Message Brokers***: a kind of database that is optimized for handling message streams, whichr runs as a server with producers and consumers connecting to it as clients.
++ ***Message Brokers***: a kind of database that is optimized for handling message streams, which runs as a server with producers and consumers connecting to it as clients.
   + By centralizing the data in the broker, these systems can more easily tolerate clients that come and go (connect, disconnect, and crash), and the question of durability is moved to the broker instead.
   + Two main patterns of messaging are used: *Load Balancing* and *Fan-out*